Into the EFThedron and UV constraints from IR consistency: Positive geometry of moment curves

 We are therefore interested in finding the necessary and sufficient conditions on $a_k$ such that they satisfy eq.(\ref{momentdef2}).
 Said in another way, what are the constraints that ensure the existence of a solution $\{p_i, x_i\}$ that solves eq.(\ref{momentdef2})?
 For a familiar application of this problem, $a_1=\sum_i^n p_i x_i$ can be interpreted as the coordinate for the center of mass, for a system of $n$ particles of masses $p_i$, placed at positions $x_i$.
 The possible location for the center of mass is given by a convex region defined by the ``outermost" particles.
 The geometry we are looking for is a slight generalization of this problem, and is known as the ``moment problem".
 This comes in different versions, depending on the support of the variable $x$. the usual cases considered are $x\in \mathbb{R}$,\, $x\in \mathbb{R}_+$, \,$x\in [0,1]$ and finally $x$ taking only discrete values in some region.
+A recent detailed overview of the moment problem can be found in \cite{Moment}.